Capital One offers two miles-earning credit cards that have some pretty neat benefits.

 If you want to get either the Capital One Venture Rewards Credit Card or the Capital One VentureOne Rewards Credit Card, here are the top benefits you should know about.

-Be aware, the benefits you receive for your card depends on what type of card you’re approved for.
+Be aware, the benefits you receive for your card depend on what type of card you’re approved for.
 Capital One issues different levels of Visa and Mastercard account types depending on your credit profile.
 Each comes with different benefits.

 You can view a full listing of all potential Visa and Mastercard benefits by card type here.